 Based on our years of experience developing forensic audit best practices, Myers and Stauffer has created a detailed database that assists in the forensic analysis process.
 This database allows us to efficiently reconcile bank records, identify key people of interest and potential assets for recovery, and tie individuals to financial activity within accounts.
 In addition, the utilization of this database has allowed us to analyze and trace transactions, such as large cash deposits, wire transfers, and transfers to investment and corporate accounts that are potentially associated with money laundering schemes.
-This has led to the uncovering of concealed kickback payment systems, sham investment and corporate accounts.
+This has led to the uncovering of concealed kickback payment systems, sham investment and corporate accounts, as well as the aforementioned money laundering schemes that have led to asset forfeitures.